Would you take free advice from a man worth more than $86 billion?

-Consider the success of Steve Job’s Apple product launches.
+Consider the success of Steve Jobs’s Apple product launches.
 Books have been written about Job’s presentation style, and many CEOs have emulated his stagecraft.

-I have been a professional speaker and coach for over 20-years.
+I have been a Global Conference Speaker and coach for over 20 years.
 I have engaged audiences of over 12,000 and created transformation from even the most hard-nosed of C-level executives.
 I have developed my confidence and communication and passed on what I have learned to business leaders and aspiring speakers and coaches.